-6) Section 3.6.3 Resource Conservation District (RCD)

-Requested modification to the application of the RCD ordinance to University Place to allow the expansion of University Place within the existing floodplain and RCD associated with proposed buildings, and other improvements.
+Section 3.6.3 Resource Conservation District (RCD): to allow the expansion of University Place within the existing floodplain and RCD associated with proposed buildings, and other improvements.

-The proposed buildings and site improvements will be required to meet the requirements of the FEMA regulations and the Town's Flood Damage Prevention Ordinance.
-These requirements include the modelling of the floodplain of Bolin Creek to show that the improvements have no impact to, and create no increase to, the existing floodplain elevation.
+This finding is based on a determination that the public purposes are satisfied to an equivalent or greater degree as the modelling of the floodplain of Bolin Creek shows that the improvements have no impact to, and create no increase to, the existing floodplain elevation.
 Furthermore, the redevelopment of University Place will reduce the impervious area within the floodplain and RCD.
-Therefore, the redevelopment will reduce nutrient runoff associated with impervious surfaces as well as the water quantity run-off from the site.
+Therefore, the redevelopment will reduce nutrient run-off associated with impervious surfaces as well as the water quantity run-off from the site.